cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 ## Hello World

-To test if it works a build in test program is available.
+To test if it works a build-in test program is available.

 To run it on on a single host with n cores (lest assume you have 2 cores), you can use: